the-zammers/giga/help.txt

 - Automatic prevention of creating more than 8 tabs (+1 for the helpfile)
 - ^G in the helpfile will always return to the most recent file
 - Bottom-bar alerts disappear as soon as a key is pressed
+- Customizable config file and help file, set to read from giga.conf and help.txt

 ---